MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-language-generation.md

 ## Multi-lingual generation and language fallback policy

 Your bot might target more than one spoken or display language.
-You can manage separate instances of TemplateEngine, one per target language.
-See the [05.a.multi-turn-prompt-with-language-fallback sample](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation/csharp_dotnetcore/05.a.multi-turn-prompt-with-language-fallback) for an example of how to add language fallback to your bot.
+You can manage separate instances of the *TemplateEngine*, one per target language.
+See the [05.a.multi-turn-prompt-with-language-fallback sample](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation/csharp_dotnetcore/05.a.multi-turn-prompt-with-language-fallback) for an example of how to add multiple languages, also known as language fallback, to your bot.

 <!--
 ## Grammar check and correction